Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Get-AzNetworkInterfaceIPConfiguration.md

 ```

 ### -IPConfigurationName
-The name of the ip configuration.
+The name of the ip configuration name.

 ```yaml
 Type: System.String